Do Colorado Right

 Imported Image

-Be courteous!
-Grand Junction is known for its friendly locals so don’t be surprised if a fellow hiker or biker shares a friendly greeting as they pass.
-This is common in Grand Junction, so be sure to smile and return the favor!
+Be courteous.
+Grand Junction is known for its friendly locals, so don’t be surprised if a fellow hiker or biker shares a friendly greeting or warm smile in passing.
+This is common in Grand Junction, so smile and return the favor!
 If you have a question while out trailblazing, don’t hesitate to ask someone – they likely can help you.
 Always yield to those walking uphill and give them plenty of room to pass.
 While you might dig your own groovy tunes, others might not, and wildlife will certainly avoid you when they hear you coming.
 Besides, it’s much more relaxing to let the sounds of nature serenade you.
-Keeping your hearing tuned into the environment will also provide you a warning if you are approaching an animal that is sounding a warning to you.

 That’s it, you’re now Colo-ready!
-Thank you for helping to protect Grand Junction and this beautiful state.
+Thank you for helping to protect Grand Junction and Colorado.
 Visit LNT.org for more information on Leave No Trace or check out the Official Grand Junction Visitor Guide to set out on your next Colorado adventure!